YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 the application-level and mojit-level configuration files.
-We'll update the ``application.json`` to define a static application name (no more updating the path to the assets), add a new route with parameters for the Mojito dashboard, and configure Mojito to usea different version of YUI.
+We'll update the ``application.json`` to define a static application name (no more updating the path to the assets), add a new route with parameters for the Mojito dashboard, and configure Mojito to use a different version of YUI.
 We'll also cover how to configure logging levels, change the order of the logging levels, or provide logging filters.

 As for mojit configuration, we'll be using the mojit configuration file ``definition.json``